Articles

 luggage delivery service website design

-The landing page designed for a delivery service that takes care of clients’ luggage delivers it to the destination chosen by the client features the form right below the header
+The landing page, designed for a delivery service that takes care of clients’ luggage, delivers it to the destination chosen by the client, features the form right below the header

 scuba diving course

-The landing page for the scuba diving courses also features the interactive form of the extended search in the above the fold area
+The landing page for the scuba diving courses also features the interactive form of the extended search in the above-the-fold area

 Originally written for Tubik Blog

-app design, design, design collection, design for business, design for marketing, design studio, design trends, graphic design, inspiration, interaction design, interface, interface navigation, landing page, mobile app, motion design, tubik agency, UI, UI design, ui design trends, usability, user experience, user experience design, user interface, user interface design, UX, web design,
+app design, design, design collection, design for business, design for marketing, design studio, design trends, graphic design, inspiration, interaction design, interface, interface navigation, landing page, mobile app, motion design, UI, UI design, ui design trends, usability, user experience, user experience design, user interface, user interface design, UX, web design,

 • English